LoganRickert/infinity-gallery/readme.txt

 3. Insert a gallery block in the editor and select images.

 == Changelog ==
+= 1.10.0 =

+* Switched to using blocks.json
+* Added ability to customize the forced height of the images
+* Added basic caching
+* Added Share icons option.
+Can be configured to share the lightbox URL, the full width image, or the selected image size.
+* Added ability to change on image click.
+You can now have it open a lightbox, open in a new tab, or do nothing.
+* Added caption settings.
+It pulls from the Wordpress Caption field.
+You can limit the max number of characters if desired and you can customize the font size, text alignment, font color, and background color (including transparency).

 = 1.8.0 =
 * Removed console logs
 * Changed how downloading images worked.